bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 * **Overall Vision & Experience:**
     * **Desired Look and Feel:** The user interface (UI) and user experience (UX) for Konmashi should be perceived as "clean, modern, simple, and intuitive."
 It must be "cool, useful, and easy to use."
     * **Core User Experience:** The platform should evoke a feeling of "superhuman capabilities" by amplifying user efforts in content creation and management, yet it must achieve this without overwhelming users, particularly during their initial interactions and for core MVP workflows.
+The Kroids and team-based structure are central to this experience.
     * **Brandability (especially for Premium/Agency Tiers):** The platform should offer capabilities for tenants (particularly premium or agency accounts) to "brand it a bit to feel like their own."
 This could involve aspects like logo placement, theme color adjustments, or custom domains, enhancing the agency's value proposition to their clients.
 * **Key Interaction Paradigms:**
-    * **Conversational AI Interaction:** A primary method for initiating tasks and making requests will be through a natural language chat interface with the Orchestrator AI, designed for "easy button" simplicity and complex task delegation.
+    * **Conversational AI Interaction:** A primary method for initiating tasks and making requests will be through a natural language chat interface with the Orchestrator Kroid, designed for "easy button" simplicity and complex task delegation.
+Other Kroids are accessible via the sidebar for specialized workflows.
     * **Visual Planning & Workflow Management:**
         * **Interactive Calendar:** Users will interact with a dynamic calendar for scheduling content, visualizing campaigns, and initiating new work items (e.g., via a "+" button with workflow choices).
 Items in `Scheduled` and `Posted` stages from the Content Lifecycle Kanban would be clearly reflected here.
         * **Ideabank Kanban:** This will be for capturing and nurturing *initial raw ideas* through stages like `Raw Input`, `Refining Concept`, until an idea is committed to the "Queue for Production."